dokwork/lualine-ex/ExComponent.md

 ```

 The `disabled_color` can be specified in the same manner as the `color` for the
 component.
-The disabled color for whole component and for icon may be specified
+The disabled color for the whole component and for the icon may be specified
 separately.

 ```lua